What are O-Rings Used for?

 • Acids, petroleum oils, gases, and silicone fluids

-Ideal for: appliances, automotive and chemical processing industries
+Ideal for: appliances, automotive, and chemical processing industries

 Caution: Not suitable for hot hydraulic acids, phosphate ester hydraulic fluids, ethers with low molecular weight, amines, and Skydrol